cliffhall/in-app-pro-shop/README.md

 ## PREMISE
-An interesting potential for apps built on Ethereum is that they can incorporate existing smart contracts that live on the blockchain.
+An interesting potential for apps built on Ethereum is that they can incorporate existing smart contracts that already live on the blockchain.
 For instance, Loom network's [CryptoZombies](https://cryptozombies.io/) feed on [CryptoKitties](https://www.cryptokitties.co/) which are [non-fungible tokens](https://en.wikipedia.org/wiki/Non-fungible_token) created by another app entirely.